Understanding Violence

 A 2024 survey found that close to half of Australian school principals have reported experiencing or witnessing physical violence on the job, including threats from parents and incidents involving weapons.
 Additionally, research indicates that physical violence towards school leaders and teachers has increased by 76.5% since 2011.

-Educators are under constant pressure to manage escalating problematic behaviours and maintain a safe learning environment, while balancing the demands of the curriculum, parent expectations, and their own wellbeing.
+Educators are under constant pressure to manage escalating behaviours and maintain a safe learning environment, while balancing the demands of the curriculum, parent expectations, and their own wellbeing.

 I’ve seen first hand how tough it can get